 Part of this approach also includes a case conference meeting that will be held within 10 days from the youth's entry into a juvenile facility.
 The youth, parent/guardian, peer mentor/navigator, community-based organizations and designated individuals from the following agencies will participate in the case conference: Probation, Health Care Agency, and the Department of Education.
 The case conference will provide an opportunity for the youth's input in the development of a robust case plan that will assist all service providers in addressing the youth's needs and goals.
 This case plan will identify a youth's immediate health and basic needs, educational goals, barriers to success (such as tickets and fines, school access or securing vital documents), existing familial supports as well as the youth's support systems.
 Case plan goals may include, but not be limited to, attaining high school education or the equivalent, participating in programming to improve job readiness (i.e., college or trade school courses), and independent living skills.
-Strategies employed to assist youth with attaining in-custody goals will be culturally appropriate and sensitive to the needs of the youth while also being (whenever possible) evidence based/informed strategyAny transitional, re-entry support services will also be culturally responsive and whenever possible utilize evidence-based, promising, and traumainformed practices.
+Any transitional, re-entry support services will also be culturally responsive and whenever possible utilize evidence-based, promising, and trauma-informed practices.
 The case plan will continue to be assessed relying on input from the youth and reviewed every 30 days through additional case conferences.

 If a youth is committed to the Secure Youth Treatment Facility ("SYTF"), Probation must submit an Individualized Rehabilitation Plan (IRP) to the court within 30 court days.
 Their existing case plan and the IRP will consider an assessment of the youth's needs and risk to recidivate as well as any mood/anxiety symptoms, risk of suicide/self-harm, history of alcohol/drug use, history of trauma, current traumatic stress symptoms, risk of violence/sexual victimization and risk of commercial sexual exploitation.
 Based on this assessment, additional case plan goals, including barriers to prior rehabilitative efforts, short- and long-term goals will be identified and directed at promoting successful re-entry for the youth into their community.
-Case plan reviews for SYTF youth will be reviewed every 30 days through regularly scheduled case conferences.
+Case plan reviewsThe IRP for SYTF youth will be reviewed every 30 days through regularly scheduled case conferences.
 The youth's educational milestones/goals will be reviewed as well as all other re-entry goals (e.g., participation in court-ordered treatment, job readiness classes/training).
-Additionally, SYTF youth will have access to behavioral health and (including-substance use disorder) professionals to address any challenges that may hinder successful re-integration back into the community.
+Additionally, SYTF youth will have access to behavioral health and substance use disorder professionals to address any challenges that may hinder successful re-integration back into the community.